TERMS AND CONDITIONS

-1.1 24 Hour Bailiffs Limited is a trading style used by 24 Hour Debt Collectors Limited (07863787) and 24 Hour Enforcement Limited (08571973) both companies are registered in England and Wales under the Companies Acts.
-Any reference to “24 Hour Bailiffs Limited”, “24 Hour Debt Collectors”, “24 Hour Enforcement”, “we” or “us”, whether in this or any other document or communication from us, is to 24 Hour Debt Collectors Limited or 24 Hour Enforcement Limited and all contracts entered into and all advice given in relation to our business are entered into or are given by these companies only.
+1.1 24 Hour Bailiffs Limited is a Company are registered in England and Wales under the Companies Acts, Company Number 07725135.
+Any reference to “24 Hour Bailiffs Limited”, “24 Hour Group”, “we” or “us”, whether in this or any other document or communication from us, is to 24 Hour Bailiffs Limited and all contracts entered into and all advice given in relation to our business are entered into or are given by these companies only.

-1.2 All contracts and/or obligations entered into or advice given in relation to our business by directors, employees or consultants of 24 Hour Bailiffs Limited are entered into or given by 24 Hour Debt Collectors Limited or 24 Hour Enforcement Limited and not those individuals personally.
+1.2 All contracts and/or obligations entered into or advice given in relation to our business by directors, employees or consultants of 24 Hour Bailiffs Limited are entered into or given by 24 Hour Bailiffs Limited or 24 Hour Group and not those individuals personally.

 1.3 24 Hour Bailiffs Limited may assign our rights and/or obligations under our agreement with you to any business which is a successor to our business or a part of it.